 Here’s where it gets a little confusing and counter-intuitive.
 But bear with me.

-Another real-life example: In 2017, L’Oreal’s EverPure Shampoo and Conditioners were spotted with a ‘100% Vegan’ stamp on the packaging.
+Real-life example: In 2017, L’Oreal’s EverPure Shampoo and Conditioners were spotted with a ‘100% Vegan’ stamp on the packaging.
 L’Oreal claims these products are ‘vegan’ in which they don’t contain animal-derived ingredients or by-products, but L’Oreal is definitely not a cruelty-free brand.
-L’Oreal does test on animals when required by law.²
+L’Oreal does test on animals when required by law.
+(See the end of the post for more info on L’Oreal’s animal testing policy)

 Isn’t it Illegal for Brands to Lie About Being Cruelty-Free/Vegan?

-How is it possible for L’Oreal and Garnier to tout claims of being “vegan” and “cruelty-free” when they’re not? and can’t they be sued for lying to us?
+How is L’Oreal able to make claims of being “vegan” and “cruelty-free” when they’re not? and can’t they be sued for lying to us?
 I hear ya.

 Sadly, there is no standard or legal definitions for the labels “cruelty-free” and “vegan”.
 This means companies can use these labels in whichever way they like without any consequences or liability.
 This is why it’s important we stay informed on what these labels mean and who may be misleading or deceiving us.